utshomax/postman-docs/src/pages/docs/administration/domain-verification-and-capture/domain-capture-support-and-faqs.md

 > **[Domain verification and capture are available on Postman Enterprise Ultimate plans.](https://www.postman.com/pricing)**

-For more information about the effects of enabling domain capture and when to contact Postman support for assistance, see below.
+For more information on the effects of enabling domain capture and when to contact Postman support for assistance, see below.

 ## Contents